TsaiLintung/fastdid/README.md

 - `max`/`min_control_cohort_diff`: limit the max/min cohort difference between treated and control group
 - `filtervar`: limit the units being used as treated and control group with a potentially-time-varying variable
 - `max`/`min_dynamic`: limit the group-time combinations `fastdid` estimates by the range of `t-g`.
+- `only_balance_2by2`: only require observations to have non-NA values within each 2 by 2 DiD, instead of throughout all time periods.
+Can be an alternative way of dealing with unbalanced panel by filling the missing periods with NAs.
+Not recommended as CS only have `allow_unbalance_panel`, which uses a repeated cross-section 2 by 2 DiD estimator.

 # Update